dennislwm/examprep-mlac01/udemy/section03.md

 ## 76. AWS Glue

 - Breakdown of AWS Glue
+  - [AWS Glue FindMatches][r01]
+    - Feature to detect duplicate records, even when the records are not exact matches
+    - Uses machine learning to find similarities across columns
+    - Minimal coding required due to ML-based approach
+    - Works with large datasets in S3
   - Serverless discovery and definition of table definitions and schema
     - S3 data lake, RDS, Redshift, DB, etc
     - Glue crawler scans data and creates schema